dafny-lang/dafny/docs/DafnyRef/Expressions.md

 in a state if the value of `e` is available in that state, meaning that it could in principle have been the value of a variable in that state.

-For example, the following program verifies:
+For example, consider this valid program:

 ```dafny
 class C { constructor() {} }